 Heated water is needed at diamond drill sites, and it is produced by an oil burning heater on the pressure side of a supply pump.
 The current line of heaters is inefficient and prone to failure.
 In the event of a heater failure, pressure and heat build to unsafe levels and create a dangerous situation for any employee in the vicinity.
 In the event of catastrophic failure, the heater can explode, potentially injuring people and damaging equipment.
 These shortcomings in heater design result in losses associated with human injury and in drilling production.

-This project aims to design and manufacture a more efficient and safer hot water supply system which will:
+The project goals were to design and manufacture a more efficient and safer hot water supply system that will:

 a) Increase the safety of the heater for the protection of employees.